Cmd-8/ESP-Farm-System/README.md

 manages the lighting system, providing the lights turn on at a fixed time each day.
 Sunflower tracks the sun's position by adjusting its motor to align with the azimuth and elevation of the sun, using monthly average data from a sun-tracking website.
 This feature makes the system self-sufficient.
-The 3D model design of
+The 3D model design of sunflower has leaves sticking out from the stem similar to an actual sunflower.